 If the show is not heavily edited, it will also help you become familiar with how native speakers really talk.
 Often, learning materials are scripted or practiced, so you won’t hear the rhythm of the language or all the “um”s and “er”s that happen in regular speech.
 With podcasts, you’ll get something closer to the real language.

 You’ve probably heard about people learning a language after just watching, say, soap operas for a few months.
 That sounds passive and appealing, but usually that simplifies the whole story.
 Often, they’re also immersed in the language, too.
-So really, people cannot learn on podcasts alone.
+So really, people learning with podcasts need to branch out with other resources.

 Look for tools that fill the gaps that podcasts leave.
 Podcasts are basically all audio, for example, so you’ll want to find written things in the language you’re learning.
 They also don’t really give you any feedback on your learning, so that’s another thing to seek out.
 There are countless resources out there — along with, of course, Babbel — and combining them is a fantastic idea.